sjl/.plan/README.markdown

 rendering error pages, or a way to add middleware to e.g. handle trailing slash crap site-wide.
 Need to think more about how I want to deal with this.

+## 2024-05-30

+Updated my Mercurial hosting site to enable archive downloads.
+Notes for my future self:

+* Use `man 5 hgrc` and search for archive for the settings.
+* The `hgweb.conf` you need to edit is inside the `hg.stevelosh.com` deployment repo.
+* The deployment repo and the public repo are not the same.